hacker65536/cdk-examples/lambdarust/README.md

 note.

-use docker with rootless or `chown -R yourid .` when you need to clean.
+use docker with rootless or `chown -R yourid. .` when you need to clean.